MatadorProBr/BetterCrewLink-Mobile/README.md

 ## Development

 You only need to follow the below instructions if you are trying to modify this software.
-Otherwise, please download the latest version from the [github releases](https://github.com/OhMyGuus/BetterCrewlink-mobile/releases).
+Otherwise, please download the latest version from the [GitHub releases](https://github.com/OhMyGuus/BetterCrewlink-mobile/releases).

 Server code is located at [OhMyGuus/BetterCrewLink-server](https://github.com/OhMyGuus/BetterCrewLink-server).
 Please use a local server for development purposes.